CodetrixStudio/CapacitorGoogleAuth/README.md

 #### Options

 - `scopes` – same as [Configure](#Configure) scopes
-- `offlineAccess` – boolean, default `false`, Set if your application needs to refresh access tokens when the user is not present at the browser.
+- `grantOfflineAccess` – boolean, default `false`, Set if your application needs to refresh access tokens when the user is not present at the browser.

 Use it